GeneralYouri/disease-spread/README.md

 ```
 #

 ## Settings
-All settings are optional and settings can be specified in any order.\
+The order in which you specify settings does not matter.
+You do need to add a space before every next setting.
+All settings start with two dashes and are case-sensitive.\
 Note: default values are very likely to change over time.

 `--type=SIR`\